These Are Not Hard Questions. They Are Specific Questions.

 Why candidates miss it.
 Two different rates apply to two different documents.
 Candidates who memorize "0.70 per 100" or "0.35 per 100" as a single concept without attaching it to the specific document type mix them up under time pressure.

-Also worth knowing: Miami-Dade County charges $0.60 per $100 on deeds (not $0.70), per a separate county surtax, but standard exam scenarios default to the statewide $0.70 rate unless Miami-Dade is specified.
+Also worth knowing: Miami-Dade County uses $0.60 per $100 on deeds, and an additional surtax can apply to some transfers.
+Standard exam scenarios default to the statewide $0.70 rate unless Miami-Dade is specified.

 Q5: Tenancy by the entireties and right of survivorship